manheim/jenkinsfile-pipeline/docs/ConfirmBeforeDeployPlugin.md

         .build()
 ```

 By default, the plugin will timeout after 15 minutes if no answer is given, and your pipeline will be aborted.
 You can optionally change this timeout.
+Valid `unit` arguments are defined by the [Jenkinsfile DSL](https://www.jenkins.io/doc/pipeline/steps/workflow-basic-steps/#timeout-enforce-time-limit).

 ```
 @Library('jenkinsfile-pipeline@<VERSION>') _